AdrianVovk/adrianvovk.github.io/work.md

 ---

+### Substance SDK & KIDE (2016-2017)

+The Substance SDK was an effort to build a unified buildsystem and set of tools/libraries that would allow one set of Kotlin code (with very minimal, if any, platform-specific code) for different platforms, including Android, the JVM, Native CPU instructions, and iOS.
+I got as far as a Gradle plug-in that managed project structure and implemented building for JVM, Native, and (partially) Android targets.
+Complete Android support would have required me to start work on the SDK's standard library, which would implement many of the platform-specific APIs apps would be using.

+KIDE was supposed to be the official IDE for the Substance SDK.
+It was a fork of the Atom text editor and related plugins.
+It was nearly feature-complete, with good Git integration, project management, UI tweaks and usability improvements, and complete support for Gradle and specifically the Substance SDK plugin.

+Unfortunately, a comindation of schoolwork and burn-out killed this project.

+It's hard to give a single link to a "project website" because it's scattered across a bunch of git repos [here](https://github.com/SubstanceMobile)

+---

-### GEM
+### GEM (2014-2017)

 GEM was a music player app that I developed in response to a design language created by Google in 2014 called Material Design.
 At their demo, Google showcased a music player that many people, including myself, fell in love with on sight.
 Google later confirmed that their demo was just concept art and that they were not working on building a music player that looked like that.
-So, at the age of 13 and with no experience in Java or Android, I decided to take up the challenge of building such an app.
+So, with no experience in Java or Android, I decided to take up the challenge of building such an app myself.

 The project was a stunning success.
 I managed to implement Google’s concept UI in its entirety, and I published the app to the Google Play store to relatively